 Some poorly-written WordPress and Drupal plugins have been known to cause these sorts of problems under heavy loads, particularly ones that deal with statistics or running periodic scheduled tasks.

-If you have a subscription membership and submit a secure support request while the problem is occurring, we can typically identify the problem URLs for you, and may be able to give you some insight as to what they are waiting for.
+If you have a subscription membership and open a support issue while the problem is occurring, we can typically identify the problem URLs for you, and may be able to give you some insight as to what they are waiting for.
 After the fact, it may be possible for you to get some idea of what happened by looking at your site's access logs, if they were enabled.

 Please keep in mind that this limit is not some nuisance we put in at random to cause problems for our members.
 It is a crucial protection that keeps your site (and others') safe and available.
 When someone says they want it removed, we hear: "My car would go a lot faster through the mountains if it didn't skid along the guardrail every time I go around those hairpin curves!
 Take that guardrail out!"
 We know from experience that if we take out the guardrails, the car won't go faster; it will fly off the side of the mountain and end in a fiery crash.
 You may be willing to take that risk with your site, but since ours is a shared hosting service, we can't risk letting you take others down with you.
 If you want the limit raised, be prepared to show us ample concrete evidence documenting both your sustained high traffic levels and the excellent performance of your highly-optimized code.